Zabrane/pf/README.md

 > why the dummy `union{UJ}`?

 to trick `gcc` into thinking that ptr-to-ULL coercion is not an error (`tcc` and `clang` are aware of that).

+> why `int-conversion` warning?

+pointer-to/from-ull warning is superfuous and can be ignored. no type-narrowing casts are taking place.

 ```
 $ make t|c|l|t32|t64|c32|c64|l32|l64|s64